github1/shellspec-remote/README.md

   BeforeAll 'setup'
   AfterAll 'cleanup'
   Describe 'calling a function with the @OnHost annotation'
+      It 'can run remote background processes'
+        Assert remote_var_is_set background_process_PID
+      End
       It 'should execute on the docker host'
         When call remote_uname
         The output should match pattern "*Darwin*"